-Because Chehelsotoon, which is a pavillion, has many columns; and in Persian, forty is defined as many.
-Incidentally though, the pavillion has 20 columns and when seen from the front across the pond, these columns are reflected in the pond, giving the impression of 40 columns in total.
+Why forty columns?
+Because Chehelsotoon, which is a pavilion, has many columns; and in Persian, forty is defined as many.
+Incidentally, though, the pavilion has 20 columns and when seen from the front across the pond, these columns are reflected in the pond, giving the impression of 40 columns in total.

 Like Hasht Behesht, Chehelsotoon is surrounded by a garden, and the garden is listed as one of the "Persian Gardens" recognised by UNESCO as a World Heritage.